rafaqz/Interfaces.jl/README.md

 macro.

 The `@interface` macro takes two argumens
-1. The name of the interface, which should usingaally end with "Interface"
+1. The name of the interface, which should usully end with "Interface"
 2. The `mandatory` and `optional` components of the interface written as a `NamedTuple`, with functions or tuple of functions that test them.
-These will soon include objects from Invariants.jl - the idea is to add allow error messages from packages built for that, but alse accept simple anonymous functions with `Bool` return values.

 ```julia
 module Animals